qijianpeng/awesome-edge-computing/README.md

 distributed nature, DDNNs enhance data privacy and system fault tolerance for DNN applications.
 When supported by a scalable distributed computing hierarchy, a DDNN can scale up in neural network size and scale out in geographical span.

+- [Distiller](https://github.com/IntelLabs/distiller): Distiller is an open-source
+Python package for neural network compression research.
+It provides a PyTorch environment for prototyping and analyzing compression algorithms, such as sparsity-inducing methods and low-precision arithmetic.

 - [FATE](https://github.com/FederatedAI/FATE):FATE (Federated AI Technology Enabler)
 is an open-source project initiated by Webank's AI Department to provide a secure